ropensci/qualR/paper.md

 The Sao Paulo State Environmental Agency (CETESB) manages the Air Quality Station network of the State of Sao Paulo.
-It is one of the best air quality monitoring systems in the region [@Riojas-Rodriguez2016].
+It is one of the best air quality monitoring systems in the region, with more than 49 automatic air quality stations (AQS) [@Riojas-Rodriguez2016].
 This network covers the Metropolitan Area of Sao Paulo (MASP), the biggest megacity in South America.
 Researchers use its data in field and modeling studies, to analyse air pollution in the MASP [@Andrade2017].
-R is a suitable data analysis tool for these studies in MASP, and its adoption in the air quality modeling community is steadily increasing [@Gavidia-Calderon2018; @Ibarra-Espinosa2018 ].
+R is a suitable data analysis tool for these studies, and its adoption in the air quality modeling community is steadily increasing [@Gavidia-Calderon2018; @Ibarra-Espinosa2018 ].

 The pollutant and meteorological data are publicly available via the [CETESB QUALAR System](https://cetesb.sp.gov.br/ar/qualar/).
-QUALAR allows researchers to download data from the air quality station (AQS) in `.csv` files, one variable per AQS at a time.
+QUALAR allows researchers to download data from the air quality stations in `.csv` files, one variable per AQS at a time.
 This data needs preprocessing before being suitable for analysis.
 For example, instrument malfunctions can produce missing dates; time format might